tusharsappal/NewsBurner/README.md

 Android App to View RSS Feeds .
 As the Name suggests the App is a simple one that fetches the rss feeds from some popular indian news paper sites.

-The project is publicly available publicly for modification and usage.
+The project is available publicly for modification and usage.

+Regards

+Developer